codr7/shi/README.md

 a Simple Hackable Interpreter

 ## Goal
-The goal of this project is to implement the same simple, hackable interpreter core in as many languages as possible.
+The goal of this project is to implement the same simple, hackable interpreter core in multiple host languages.
 For educational purposes, and to allow comparing the performance and features of different host languages.

 ## Motivation
 I can't remember a time when I didn't feel the urge to design and implement my own programming languages, to gain a deeper understanding and make it possible to build my own tools.